Jerome Bettis trade: Reaction and aftermath

-As it turned out, the trade to Pittsburgh was the best thing to happen to Bettis' career, as he more than rebounded in 1996 with a then career-high 1,431 yards rushing and 11 touchdowns, being voted NFL Comeback Player of the Year, and quickly becoming a fan favorite in Pittsburgh.
+As it turned out, the trade to Pittsburgh was the best thing to happen to Bettis' career.
+He more than rebounded in 1996 with a then career-high 1,431 yards rushing and 11 touchdowns, being voted NFL Comeback Player of the Year.
+He quickly became a fan favorite in Pittsburgh.
 This included a Week 10 matchup at Three Rivers Stadium against the Rams, in which Bettis rushed for 129 yards and two touchdowns in the Steelers 42–6 win.
-Although Bettis doesn't hold any ill will towards the Rams organization (which moved back to Los Angeles in 2016), he never returned to St. Louis as a player due to NFL scheduling rotations and the Steelers and Rams playing in separate conferences; the Steelers wouldn't play in St. Louis until 2007, two years after Bettis retired.
+Although Bettis doesn't hold any ill will towards the Rams organization (which moved back to Los Angeles in 2016), he never returned to St. Louis as a player due to NFL scheduling rotations and the Steelers and Rams playing in separate conferences.

-Foreshadowed by the sports journalists, the Steelers would sign Bettis to an extension at the expense of several veterans due to the salary cap, notably fellow Hall of Famer Rod Woodson and Bettis' backup Erric Pegram.
-Despite that, Bettis would finish his career after the 2005 NFL season as the 5th all-time leading rusher in NFL history and would finish his career with a Super Bowl ring, as the Steelers would win Super Bowl XL in Bettis' last game.
+The Steelers signed Bettis to a contract extension at the expense of several veterans due to the salary cap, notably fellow Hall of Famer Rod Woodson and Bettis' backup Erric Pegram.
+Despite that, Bettis finished his career after the 2005 NFL season as the fifth all-time leading rusher in NFL history.
+The Steelers won Super Bowl XL in what would be Bettis' last game; he announced his retirement at the Vince Lombardi Trophy presentation.

-While both the players the Rams selected from their picks related to the trade (Conwell and Tucker) would be on their Super Bowl XXXIV roster in 1999, neither one would be significant contributors to The Greatest Show on Turf, nor would any of the players selected with the picks related to the Bettis trade in general have successful NFL careers, or at least one on the level of Bettis.
+While both the players the Rams selected from their picks related to the trade (Conwell and Tucker) were on their Super Bowl XXXIV roster in 1999, neither were significant contributors to The Greatest Show on Turf, nor did any of the players selected with the picks related to the Bettis trade in general have successful NFL careers, or at least one on the level of Bettis.
 This included Phillips, whose off-the-field issues from college continued in the NFL.
-The Rams (by this point led by Dick Vermeil) cut Phillips midway into the 1997 season, and is generally regarded as a bust.
-Phillips would eventually be sent to prison in 2008 and would commit suicide in 2016 following a murder of his cellmate and pending charges against Phillips.
-As the Rams would not have a featured back until they traded for Marshall Faulk in 1999 to kick-start the Greatest Show on Turf era, the trade has since been ranked as one of the most lopsided trades in the history of sports, strongly benefitting the Steelers.
+The Rams (by this point led by Dick Vermeil) cut Phillips midway into the 1997 season.
+Phillips would be out of the NFL altogether by 1999.
+He went to prison in 2008 and died by suicide in 2016 following a murder of his cellmate and pending charges against Phillips.
+As the Rams would not have a featured back until they traded for Marshall Faulk in 1999 to kick-start the Greatest Show on Turf era, the trade has since been ranked as one of the most lopsided trades in NFL history, and one of the most lopsided in professional sports history.